 CBD oil in Canada is a medical product extracted from cannabis.
 Most of the cannabis’ primary chemicals are cannabidiols.
 CBD oils do not comprise THC.
 THC is a compound of cannabis that makes one ”high.”
-Recently, researchers have been focussing on the effects of CBD oil on various conditions that may cause pain, such as rheumatoid arthritis (RA).
+Researchers have recently focused on the effects of CBD pain roller for muscle recovery and other pain reliefs such as rheumatoid arthritis (RA).
 The research has been promising.

 Continue reading below for more valuable information.